 So, just what is Gratitude?

-I like the concept of gratitude as a life orientation, offered here: “We suggest that at the dispositional level, gratitude is part of a wider life orientation towards noticing and appreciating the positive in the world.
-This life orientation should be distinct from other emotions such as optimism, hope and trust. ….”
+I like the concept of gratitude as a life orientation, of gratitude as part of a wider life orientation towards noticing and appreciating the positive in the world.

 Cultivating gratitude as a life orientation

 A daily gratitude journal is a start.
 Thinking appreciative, grateful thoughts is valuable; but writing them takes the practice to a new and deeper level.

 Try it.
 Set aside a pad of paper, a notebook, that this is its sole purpose: your gratitude journal.
 Just for the next 30 days, every day, write a minimum of 4 things you are grateful for…

 …. for the strength of your legs that carry you every single day

 …. for the delicious dinner you had